SPAEN Advocacy in Action Award for best projects in sarcoma patients advocacy

 |Participants:||All SPAEN member groups|

 Should be sarcoma specific (Soft Tissue, Bone, GIST, Desmoid, Chordoma)

-Deadline for submission: Now extended to December 15, 2017
+Deadline for submission is December 1st, 2017

 Award Ceremony: During the 8th SPAEN Annual Conference, February 3 - 4, 2018, Milano, Italy

 Every application will be recognised with a Certificate of Nomination.
 The best 6 submissions will be shortlisted and the winners announced at the 8th SPAEN Annual Conference 2018 in Milano, Italy.